Telefonica/opengateway-developers-website/v0/catalog/devicestatus/devicestatus.md

   uri: API Catalog
 content:
   excerpt: >-
-    The Device Status API makes it possible to check the roaming status of a specific SIM-based device by using events from the operators' network.
+    The Device Roaming Status API makes it possible to check the roaming status of a specific SIM-based device using operator network events.
 ---

 <div style={{display: 'flex', gap: '8px', marginBottom: '15px'}}>